 What gives me hope is that the Shellfish Growers Climate Coalition in just a couple of years now has over 150 members that share that same concern.
-Hopefully, our stories of how carbon pollution and climate change is impacting shellfish farms around the country will move policymakers to act.Expand transcript
+Hopefully, our stories of how carbon pollution and climate change is impacting shellfish farms around the country will move policymakers to act.Collapse Transcript

 Shellfish Growers Climate Coalition Project Manager - Mystic, CT

-My name's Sally McGee, I live in Mystic, Connecticut, right on the Mystic River, and I manage the Shellfish Growers Climate Coalition, which is one of the best jobs I've ever had.
+My name's Sally McGee, I live in Mystic, Connecticut.
+I work for the Nature Conservancy and I manage the Shellfish Growers Climate Coalition, which is one of the best jobs I've ever had.

-The thing that keeps me optimistic is these shellfish farmers that I work with. (crying) It's okay.
-So the thing keeps me optimistic, you know, our goal in the first year was to get 40 and by the end of the first year we had 100 and now we have one hundred and fifty and more keep joining.
+The thing that keeps me optimistic is these shellfish farmers that I work with.
+[Crying] It's okay.
+So, the thing keeps me optimistic, even though I don't sound optimistic right now.
+[Crying] You know, our goal in the first year was to get 40 and by the end of the first year we had 100, and now we have 150 and more keep joining.

 Steve and Sarah Malinowski